 iteration

-In Python, iteration refers to the process of executing a block of code repeatedly.
-This is typically done with loops such as for and while.
+In Python, iteration is the process of repeatedly accessing elements from a sequence or collection, one at a time.
+This is typically done with for loops.

 Iteration is a fundamental concept in programming.
 It enables you to automate repetitive tasks and work efficiently with data collections.